doesthisusername/hat-tas/README.md

 Comments are written with two slashes (`//`), and comment out the remainder of the line.
 Comments on header lines are not supported currently.

 ### Header
 The header consists of key-value pairs.
 There are currently three different keys possible, to specify metadata.
 Each key **must** be followed by a colon and space, with the value immediately following.
 Keys and types are case-sensitive.
-The currently available keys are: `name`, `type`, `length`.
+The currently available keys are: `name`, `type`, `length`, `fps`.

+The `name` key specifies the name of the TAS replay.
+Default is `Generic TAS`.

+The `type` key specifies the type of TAS replay.
 The currently available types are `IL`, `immediate`, and `fullgame` (experimental).
 The `IL` type waits for the act timer to start counting up from zero, where it will then start.
 The `immediate` type will start the inputs immediately.
 The `fullgame` type waits for the game timer to resume from a paused state.
+Default is `IL`.

+The `length` key specifies the length of the TAS replay, in frames.
+There is no default; this key is required.

+The `fps` key specifies the in-game framerate that shall be used for the TAS.
+Defaults to `60`.

 Example header: